Reformation: Revolt in the Netherlands

 More Protestants fell victim to persecution in the seventeen provinces of Habsburg Netherlands than in any other country between 1523 and 1555.
 (Note: Around 1,900 individuals were executed for heresy; about two-thirds of them were Anabaptists.)
 The ruthless persecution prevented the establishment of Evangelical congregations although Luther's ideas were widely discussed in Flemish communities.
 Reformed theology spread among the Walloons through individuals' correspondence with Calvin and the Genevan academy from the 1540s.
 Nicodemism was not unusual but uncompromising Protestants disturbed Catholic ceremonies.
 (Note: In Tournai, a Protestant man seized the sacramental bread during the mass, condemning "papist idolatry".
 An other man called a Catholic cleric a false prophet in Ghent.)
 The preacher Guido de Bres (d.
 1567) established the first permanent Reformed congregations.
 He was a main contributor to the Belgic Confession, a confessional document based on the Gallican Confession, first published in Walloon in 1561, and in Dutch in 1562.
-The Confession sharply criticised the Anapabtists, and emphasized the importance of church discipline.
+The Confession sharply criticised the Anabaptists, and emphasized the importance of church discipline.

 In 1566, 300 nobles requested Philip II's governor Margaret of Parma (d.
 1586) to moderate anti-heretic legislation.
 Although the petitioners were mocked as "beggars", Margaret was open to a compromise.
 Protestant refugees returned from abroad, and religious enthusiasts stirred up public demonstrations.
 On the night of 20–21 August 1566, a Protestant mob sacked the Antwerp Cathedral, introducing a popular iconoclastic movement that spread all over the Netherlands.
 In 1567, Philip appointed Fernando Álvarez de Toledo, 3rd Duke of Alba (d.
 1582) to crush the riots.
 Alba arrived at the head of a 20,000-strong army, and introduced a reign of terror, leading to the execution of thousands of people.
 A prominent aristocrat William the Silent, Prince of Orange (d.
 1584) assumed the leadership of the resistance.
 His "Sea Beggars"—a squadron of privateers—seized the provinces of Holland and Zeeland by 1572, although the Reformed communities were in the minority in most towns.
 (Note: For instance, Protestants made up less than 3 per cent of the population in the town of Alkmaar in 1576.)